What is HIPAA?

 - Ensure compliance with this subpart by its workforce.

 Additional questions about the HIPAA policy or privacy?
-Contact the Human Resources Department.
+Contact our Human Resources Department.